 Away from analytics, tracking the customer journey can also be as simple as making your way through your website just as a customer might.

-Begin at your homepage and navigate your way through the site, searching for products, browsing product descriptions, adding items to your basket, creating an account and completing checkout forms.
+Begin at your homepage and navigate your way through the site, searching for products, browsing product descriptions, adding items to the shopping cart, creating an account and completing checkout forms.

 Experiencing this process from start to finish, rather than dropping in and out of individual stages, highlights pain points that could be affecting your conversion rate.

 Request feedback from customers